This post was published in June 2015.

 Next, she picked a sharp thorn from a lemon tree and placed it carefully within another stick before glancing at me, checking that I was ready and preparing her hammer.

 I had waited years to meet Whang Od, a truly incredible woman.
-I had traversed valleys and hiked through jungle, ridden atop metallic-death vans and endured belching fumes; what was a few pin-pricks to mark the successful completion of my journey?
+I had traversed valleys and hiked through the jungle, ridden atop metallic-death vans and endured belching fumes; what were a few pin-pricks to mark the successful completion of my journey?

 Tiny droplets of blood decorated my arm as slowly but surely, the design came to life upon my flesh.
-It crawled and writhed as Whang Od continued to breath life into it with her bamboo hammer.
+It crawled and writhed as Whang Od continued to breathe life into it with her bamboo hammer.
 I could think of no better way to pay homage to this incredible woman and to travelling, adventure even, itself than to get a traditional tattoo… this was an idea I had been knocking around for years and, as I watched the tattoo take over my arm, I knew I had made the right decision.
+This moment was one of the highlights of my time backpacking the Philippines.

 Practicalities of visiting Whang Od – July 2016 Update